GageHoweTamu/FroodSort/README.md

 ## Benchmarks

-Compiled with `g++ -O3 -Wall .\supersort.cpp`, the current version outputs something similar to this:
+Compiled with `g++ -O3 -Wall .\froodsort.cpp`, the current version outputs something similar to this:

 ```
 Nearly sorted array (100000000 elements):